 Lightweight Cooking Pot – Handles fold down around the pan and totally out of the way.
 Not totally necessary if you are using the solar oven method or some other method.

 Kershaw Machete/Camp Knife – Comes with a sheath.

 Wire Saw – thin and lightweight

-Bic Lighters – The most simple way to make fire.
-Seriously the others ways may just leave you hungry if you do not know what you are doing.
+BIC Lighters – The most simple way to make fire.
+Seriously the other ways may just leave you hungry if you do not know what you are doing.